SpawnableHQ/mx-spawner-sc/README.md

 # MultiversX Spawner

-A smart contract used to spawn & manage smart contracts, Metaverse object NFTs, and more on the MultiversX blockchain.
+A smart contract used to spawn & manage smart contracts, Metaverse blueprints NFTs, and more on the MultiversX blockchain.

 ## Accelerate Your Workflow